-- Conveyances or transfers made in pursuance of a section 31 contract - Transfers of leasehold interests made in pursuance of a section 36 contract - Leases made in conformity with a section 50 agreement for lease
+- Conveyances or transfers made in pursuance of a section 31 or 31A contract - Leases made in conformity with a section 50 agreement for lease

 Section 12 Particulars delivered stamps

 Certain instruments must be stamped with a "Particulars Delivered" stamp.
 The Revenue Commissioners will impress this stamp on production of a completed "Particulars Delivered" form (i.e. the ST 21).